jakob-fritz/github2lab_action/README.md

 - Copy the file `mirror_wait.yml` in `examples/.github/workflows`
 to your own repository (in a directory called `.github/workflows`).
 This file adds a job that triggers a CI-Pipeline in Gitlab.
+- The environment-variables are mostly found in two jobs in the CI.
+You can also declare them in the upper part to make them available to all jobs.
+Then, both jobs have access to those variables and use have to declare them only once.
+However, also all other jobs (e.g. ones in between) have access to those variables.
+This is why in the examples, the variables are declared directly in the jobs.
+By this, only those jobs can access the variables.
 - Edit the environment-variables in the file to match your project
   - `GITLAB_HOSTNAME` needs to be the base of the Gitlab-Instance.
   E.g. `codebase.helmholtz.cloud` without https:// in front